How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Fixed point solutions

+Finally, the regime of strong inhibitory coupling reveals a qualitative difference between the the 1st- and 2nd-order mean-field prediction.
+In the limit $w\to-\infty$, the right-hand side of Eq.~\eqref{eq:fixpoints_one_line} is asymptotic to and thus the mean stationary firing rate in a strongly inhibitory network, is given by the solution $r_\infty$ of the limiting equation

+The graphical solution of this equation clearly shows a vanishing firing rate in the 1st-order MF theory ($p\to 1$), whereas the limiting equation has a non-vanishing solution for $p<1$ (2nd-order MF theory, \rot{Fig.~\ref{fig:Fixpoint_properties}c}, inset).
+The non-vanishing, limiting firing rate in the 2nd-order MF theory is in good agreement with simulations of the annealed and quenched microscopic model.
+In contrast, the 1st-order MF theory generally underestimates the firing rates in strongly inhibitory networks: for $w\to-\infty$, the 1st-order MF \rot{dynamics} has a rate that converges to zero like $-\mu_0/w$ as predicted by Eq.~\eqref{eq:approximate_form_fixedpoints_r}.

-\section{Condition for the validity of the firing-rate approximation~\eqref{eq:approximate_form_fixedpoints_r}}
+\subsection{Condition for the validity of the firing-rate approximation~\eqref{eq:approximate_form_fixedpoints_r}}

 In Eq.~\eqref{eq:approximate_form_fixedpoints_r}, a simple approximation for the fixed-point firing rate is given, namely $r_0\approx -\mu_0/w$, which we used for an inhibitory network ($w<0$) in the non-saturated regime ($0<\mu_0\le-w\phimax$).
-This approximation corresponds to the solution of the 1st-order MF model in the limit $\beta\to\infty$.
-We argued that under certain sufficient conditions, the approximation is good for the 2nd-order MF model as well.
+This approximation corresponds to the solution of the 1st-order MF theory in the limit $\beta\to\infty$.
+We argued that under certain sufficient conditions, the approximation is good for the 2nd-order MF \rot{dynamics} as well.
 Here we provide a justification for these conditions.
-For biological reasons, we make a slightly stronger assumption on the working point of our system: we assume that the fixed point is in the convex part of the transfer function, i.e. $h_0<0$ and $r_0<\phimax/2$, as drawn in Fig.~\ref{fig:Fixpoint_properties}.
+For biological reasons, we make a slightly stronger assumption on the working point of our system: we assume that the fixed point is in the convex part of the transfer function, i.e. $h_0<0$ and $r_0<\phimax/2$, as drawn in \rot{Fig.~\ref{fig:first_order_and_stability_in_main_text}a}.

-For the firing-rate approximation to be applicable also to the 2nd-order MF model, we require that the relative difference between the firing rates of the 1st- and 2nd-order MF theory is small:
+For the firing-rate approximation to be applicable also to the 2nd-order MF \rot{dynamics}, we require that the relative difference between the firing rates of the 1st- and 2nd-order MF theory is small: